 The main indigenous term used to describe migration was bikharna, which captured spatial dispersal, relational fragmentation, and loss of traditions.
 The Afghan Hindu meaning of community was premised on physical proximity and relational connection among Afghan Hindus.

 The changing meaning of family from the multi-member, multi-generational household of Afghanistan to Western ideas of the nuclear family also figured prominently in ways of speaking about migration.
 Cultural premises of the homeland continued to inform life in Germany, but were also increasingly being challenged by lifestyle choices of some Afghan Hindus.

 The temple in Afghan Hindu diasporic lives emerged as an important place, in discursive constructions of community.
 What was once a place of worship in the homeland was constructed in the diaspora as a place that could bring the fragmented community together.
 However, the temple was also contested space, as different groups of people within the speech community had different perspectives on its importance in Afghan Hindu lives.

 This study has implications for the study of culture, communication and relationships in the context of diaspora.
 Ethnography of communication offers an ideal theoretical framework in which to understand diasporic experiences, by examining the underlying rules and premises of everyday lives of diasporic people.
 As a case study of a refugee diaspora, this study also has implications for scholarship on South Asian diasporas.

 culture, diaspora, ethnography of communication, migration, refugee, South Asian

 Copyright 2011 Chitra Venkatesh Akkoor

 Akkoor, Chitra Venkatesh.
-"Ways of speaking in the diaspora: Afghan Hindus in Germany." doctoral dissertation, University of Iowa, 2011.
+"Ways of speaking in the diaspora: Afghan Hindus in Germany."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.